airosu/jets-island/README.md

 -   Implement github actions (CI, cypress)
 -   Try / catch / finally fetch setloading in finally block
 -   Linter rule for import ordering
--   Linter rule for import type {} that is only used as type
+-   Linter rule for import type {} that is only used as type, import merging
+-   Customize the material ui theme + investigate if theme was correfctly added to emotion

 ## Architecture